LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

-So now that we have some kind of plan let's start implementing it.
-We will start by installing [Breeze](https://laravel.com/docs/starter-kits#breeze-and-blade) starter kit for quick authentication scaffolding and simple layout.
-Then we will create the first CRUD for companies.
+So now that we have some kind of plan, let's start implementing it.
+We will start by installing [Laravel Breeze](https://laravel.com/docs/starter-kits#breeze-and-blade) starter kit for quick authentication scaffolding and a simple layout.
+Then, we will create the first CRUD for **companies**.

 ---

+## Install Breeze and Assign Default Role

-So first, we will install breeze.
+So first, we will install Breeze.

 ```sh
 composer require laravel/breeze --dev
 php artisan breeze:install blade
 ```

-In the plan, we already added a `Role` table and a `role_id` column to the `User` table.
-Because of this if you try to register you will get an error.
-We need to add roles and assign a role when a user registers.
+During the planning phase, we already added a `Role` table and a `role_id` column to the `User` table.
+Because of this, if you try to register you will get an error:

 ```
 SQLSTATE[HY000]: General error: 1364 Field 'role_id' doesn't have a default value
 ```

+So, we need to add the default roles and assign a role when a user registers.

-For creating roles we will create a [seeder](https://laravel.com/docs/seeding).
+For adding roles, we will create a [Seeder](https://laravel.com/docs/seeding).

 ```sh
 php artisan make:seeder RoleSeeder